-The Rector is a governor at both Sponne School and Greens Norton Primary and PCC member of are governors at Towcester Primary.
-Additionally, a number of church members are governors at both church schools.
+The Rector is a governor at both Sponne School and Towcester Primary School and our Children and Families Mission Enabler is a governor at Greens Norton Primary.
+Additionally a number of church members are governors at both church schools.

 Members of the Ministry Team regularly visit our local nursing and residential homes.
 We lead monthly services in four establishments as well as making prayer visits to some residents' rooms (accompanied by a member of the home's staff).
 These are a mixture of Communion and Informal Worship services.
 We are sometimes supported by a keyboard, but often use CDs.